S-Matrix Bootstrap and Non-Invertible Symmetries: Non-invertible symmetries and kink scattering

-\eea where the extra $\sqrt{\d_{\mathcal{L}}g_b/g_d}$ factor comes from the expectation value of a half loop of $\mathcal{L}$ anchored on the interface \cite{Huang:2021zvu}.
+\eea where the extra $\sqrt{\frac{\d_{\mathcal{L}} g_b}{g_d}}$ factor comes from the expectation value of a half loop of $\mathcal{L}$ anchored on the interface: \be \ee This follows from a particular choice of normalization for junction vector spaces, explained in Appendix \ref{app:junctions}.

 By performing a radial quantization around a junction of $v$, we can interpret this as the action of $\mathcal{L}$ on the strip Hilbert space, i.e. the action on kinks\footnote{Note that $\sqrt{\d_{\cL}g_b/g_d}[\cL;v]$ cannot be directly identified with a matrix element of $\mathcal{L}$ in $\cH_{a,b}$ since kink states $K_{a,b}$ are not properly normalized here.
 See \cite{Copetti:2024rqj} for related discussions for the regular representation.
 The normalization of kink states will be taken into account when we derive the Ward identity in Section \ref{sec: symtft}.}: \be \cL \cdot K_{a,b}= \sum_{K_{cd}} \sqrt{\dfrac{\d_\cL \,g_b}{g_d}} \left[ \cL ; v \right]_{ab}^{cd} K_{c , d} \, . \ee Comparing this with \eqref{eq:symactionstrip}, we find that $\sqrt{g_b/g_d}[\cL; v]$ and $[\cL]$ can be identified.
 In addition, it is straightforward to check the extra factor $\sqrt{g_b/g_d}$ does not affect the relation \eqref{eq: symmaction}, and therefore $\sqrt{g_b/g_d}[\cL; v]$ provides a representation of the algebra \eqref{eq: symmaction}.
 In particular, the representation is irreducible if the line $v$ is a simple line of $\cC_{\calM}^*$.

 This establishes that simple lines in the dual category $\cC^*_{\calM}$ correspond to irreps of the algebra \eqref{eq: symmaction}.
 In fact, the converse is also true \cite{ostrik2003module}: irreps of \eqref{eq: symmaction} are in one-to-one correspondence with simple lines in $\cC^*_{\mathcal{M}}$.
 Based on this correspondence, we will represent the restriction of the kink Hilbert space $\cH_{ab}$ to a given representation $v$ by a path integral with a dual $v$ line insertion at the bottom\footnote{Here we are talking about the full QFT, not just IR TQFT.
 Thus the bottom junction should not be thought of as topological.}: \bea \resizebox{0.25\textwidth}{!}{